jshin313/vimnotes/README.md

 * `<leader>gr`: Go to references

 ## VIM Movements P2: 5 moves to make you better ked
-* Use Ctrl-c or Ctrl-open bracket instead of Esc Instead of using the CAPS LOCK key for Esc, you can use it for CTRL.
+* Use Ctrl-c or Ctrl-open bracket instead of Esc.
+  Instead of using the CAPS LOCK key for Esc, you can use it for CTRL.

 * When using f and t, you can use `,` to go backwards and `;` to go forwards to search for the same letter without repeating the same command